comunica/Tutorial-ISWC2019-Solid-Comunica/content/presenters.md

 ## Presenters
 {:#presenters}

-This tutorial will be presented by [Ruben Taelman](http://www.rubensworks.net/){:.mandatory} (primary contact: [ruben.taelman@ugent.be](mailto:ruben.taelman@ugent.be)), Joachim Van Herwegen and [Ruben Verborgh](https://ruben.verborgh.org/){:.mandatory} from Ghent University – imec.
+This tutorial will be presented by [Ruben Taelman](http://www.rubensworks.net/){:.mandatory} (primary contact: [ruben.taelman@ugent.be](mailto:ruben.taelman@ugent.be)) and Julián Rojas from Ghent University – imec.

-Ruben and Joachim are finishing PhD students who are active in the research domain of querying Linked Data.
+Ruben is a finishing PhD student who is active in the research domain of querying Linked Data.
-Furthermore, they are the main designers and developers of Comunica, and are actively contributing to the development of Solid, which makes them uniquely qualified to present this tutorial.
+Julián is a third year PhD student focused on studying Web interfaces for Linked Open Data publishing.
-Ruben and Joachim both have presented tutorials at [conferences in the past](cite:cites cikm, ekaw), and assist practical sessions of the
+Ruben is one of the main designers and developers of Comunica and is actively contributing to the development of Solid.
-[Web Development course](http://rubenverborgh.github.io/WebFundamentals/){:.mandatory} by Ruben Verborgh at Ghent University.
+Julián is an active user of Comunica and is currently collaborating is several projects where Comunica and Solid are key components.
+This makes them uniquely qualified to present this tutorial.

-Ruben Verborgh is a professor from Ghent University – imec, a research affiliate at the Decentralized Information Group at MIT, and a Solid technology advocate at Inrupt inc.
+Ruben have also presented tutorials at [conferences in the past](cite:cites cikm, ekaw), and assist practical sessions of the
-He has presented Solid on many occasions and is responsible for its developer experience.
+[Web Development course](http://rubenverborgh.github.io/WebFundamentals/){:.mandatory} by [Ruben Verborgh](https://ruben.verborgh.org/){:.mandatory} at Ghent University.